 Economic downturns can be the catalyst for festival developments.
 The NSW regional city of Parkes would see an exodus every January as locals took seaside holidays.
 An idea was hatched over “an animated dinner conversation” to host an Elvis themed party.
 More locals were dragged into the plan, and in on January 8, 1993 (The King’s Birthday) the first Elvis Festival attracted 200 people to Parkes.

 27 years later, the Parkes Elvis Festival is a five day extravaganza that attracts 30,000 people to a town that once emptied in January.

 Whether they revolve around sport, comedy, music or just some crazy idea, community festivals are at their best when they attract all demographics.
 Kids and their grandparents can wave their hips to Rock Around the Clock.
 Family rides entertain the young-uns before mum or dad head off on a 100km race, and then everyone feasts on soup.

 The River Folk Festival in March is only three years old but it’s now attracting interstate folk music fans.
 Multiple stages and venues are staffed by volunteers and the festival fills the towns hotels in Warburton.

 So next weekend get out of the city and find yourself a community festival.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Warburton using the map below!